marcel-kanter/python-canopen/docs/objectdictionary/variable.rst

 DS201 defines ASCII as character set.
 But only the values 0 and 0x20 to 0x7E are admissible.
 DS301 and DS1301 defines ISO646:1973 as character set.
 But only the values 0 and 0x20 to 0x7E are admissible.

-However this library uses the built-in ascii character set of python and thus may encode bytes that are not inside the range of admissible values.
+This library uses the built-in ascii character set of python and thus may encode bytes that are not inside the range of admissible values.

 OCTET_STRING
 ~~~~~~~~~~~~